 But I know that this group of widows/widowers will not be stopped.
 So go ahead, post your negative comments.
 We will sick the #widowmafia on you and we will carry on so that others who need us can find us.

 I am Michelle.
 Above all I am a mother of four incredible little beings.
-I am a certified Personal Trainer and Healthy Eating Coach, an educator and a real estate investor.
+I am a certified Personal Trainer and Precision Nutrition Coach, an educator and a Yoga Instructor.
 I am a coach who also participates fully as a fitness enthusiast, a runner, and a swimmer.
 I speak from the heart and have no filter left to tolerate bull shit.